absmach/magistrala-docs/docs/api.md

 Content-Length: 0
 ```

-- Disconnect the thing from the channel
+Disconnect thing from the channel

 > Must-have: `user_token`, `channel_id` and `thing_id`